eas-lab-emich/eas-lab-emich.github.io/_pages/openings.md

 ### Master projects for EMU students
 If you are a Master's student at EMU and are looking for a thesis or research project topic, please [get in touch with Dr. Spantidi](mailto:ourania.spantidi@emich.edu).

+### Before emailing about a Ph.D.
+Please don't.
+We do not offer a Ph.D. program.
+An email asking to join the lab as a Ph.D. student is therefore a pretty reliable sign that you have not actually looked at our program before hitting send.
+These inquiries, including generic or AI-generated mass emails, will be ignored.